 - More clarity, peace of mind and emotional balance

 “Even if you just use mindfulness to develop the capacity to pause between stimulus and response, you’ll be making the difference between simply working and working brilliantly with your best self.”

-Our mindfulness programmes are a fusion of key elements from the well-known Mindfulness Based Stress Reduction (MBSR) and Mindfulness Based Cognitive Therapy (MBCT) courses.
+We’ve created mindfulness programmes that combine Positive Psychology principles with key elements of the well-known Mindfulness Based Stress Reduction (MBSR) course.
 Because Incendo’s aim is to support people to become self-sufficient mindfulness practitioners, our programmes include handouts, self-reflection exercises, mindfulness diaries and audio recordings of our guided mindfulness meditations.

 We can deliver a range of mindfulness activities tailored to meet the needs of your organisation.
 This could include anything from:

 - Courses (typically up to 8 weeks)

 - 1:1 work with senior managers, directors and CEOs